Visualization Selection Guide

 Pivot heatmap vs. line chart for trend data

 A pivot heatmap (station × month) lets you scan two dimensions at once — which stations are growing and which months are peaks.
 A line chart per station is better when you care about the exact shape of the trend.
-Use both: the heatmap for overview, line charts for follow-up.
+Use both: the heatmap for the overview, line charts for the follow-up.

 Common Mistakes